shahryarsharifi1383/MULTICORE-AND-GPU-PROGRAMMING-FALL2025/homeworks/homework-3/readme.md

 **Due Date:** December 18, 2025

 This homework contains **three separate CUDA problems**.
 Below is a simplified summary of what each task requires.
+You can upload your assignment using the following link: [Upload Form](https://forms.gle/wG5T4aYP3M4xCCPv6)